konami99/supabase-oauth-client/README.md

 PORT=3000
 SITE_URL=https://your-app-url.com
 AWS_REGION=us-west-2
-SUPABASE_ANON_KEY=your-supabase-anon-key
 ```

 ---

 ## OAuth Flow

+### Step 1 — Login (`POST /login`)

+The user enters their Supabase email and password.
+The server calls the Supabase password grant endpoint and stores the returned `access_token` in an httpOnly cookie (`supabase_jwt`).

+On subsequent requests, the server verifies the JWT signature using `SUPABASE_JWT_SECRET` (HS256) and extracts the `sub` claim as the user's stable `userId`.

+---

-### Step 1 — Initiate OAuth (`GET /auth-url`)
+### Step 2 — Initiate OAuth (`GET /auth-url`)

 When the user clicks "supabase auth", the browser calls `/auth-url`.
-The server assigns a `session_id` UUID cookie if the browser doesn't already have one, then:
+The server verifies the JWT, extracts `userId`, then:

-1. Calls `GetWorkloadAccessTokenForUserIdCommand(workloadName, session_id)`
+1. Calls `GetWorkloadAccessTokenForUserIdCommand(workloadName, userId)`
    - Returns a short-lived `workloadAccessToken` proving this workload+user identity
 2. Calls `GetResourceOauth2TokenCommand` with the workload token

 **Two possible responses:**

-- **Token already cached** — AgentCore finds a stored token for this `(workload, session_id, credentialProvider, scopes)` combination and returns `accessToken` directly.
+- **Token already cached** — AgentCore finds a stored token for this `(workload, userId, credentialProvider, scopes)` combination and returns `accessToken` directly.
 No OAuth redirect is needed.
 - **No cached token** — AgentCore creates a session, generates PKCE internally, and returns `authorizationUrl`.
 The browser is redirected there.

 ---

-### Step 2 — AgentCore → Supabase (internal)
+### Step 3 — AgentCore → Supabase (internal)

 This step happens entirely inside AgentCore's infrastructure — there is no code in this app for it.

-When the browser navigates to the `authorizationUrl` from Step 1, AgentCore's servers handle the request: they look up the stored session, construct the Supabase authorize URL with the PKCE params they generated, and redirect the browser there:
+When the browser navigates to the `authorizationUrl` from Step 2, AgentCore's servers handle the request: they look up the stored session, construct the Supabase authorize URL with the PKCE params they generated, and redirect the browser there:

 ```
 https://<project-ref>.supabase.co/auth/v1/oauth/authorize